reecetech/django_informixdb_vault/README.rst

 Django InformixDB Vault
 =======================

-Extends the database driver for Django `django_informixdb` to retrieve credentials from a Hashicorp Vault service.
+Extends the database driver for Django `django_informixdb_dev` to retrieve credentials from a Hashicorp Vault service.

 Assumptions